 - the city of Nawabshah in Sindh Province, and areas of interior Sindh to the north of Nawabshah

-Security forces in Pakistan remain on high alert following recent attacks.
-In February 2014 these included an attack on a police headquarters in Lahore and also attacks on mosques.
+Security forces in Pakistan remain on high alert following previous attacks.
 There may be increases in security force presence and restrictions on movement may be put in place at short notice.

 Take out comprehensive travel and medical insurance before you travel.